google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 HTTPS stands for HTTP Secure, Hyper(t)ext Transfer Protocol Secure.
 The **secure** portion here comes from the encryption added to the requests sent and received by the browser.
-Currently most browsers use the TLS protocol to provide encryption; **TLS** is sometimes referred to as SSL.
+Currently, most browsers use the TLS protocol to provide encryption; **TLS** is sometimes referred to as SSL.

-The details of HTTPS, TLS, and SSL are beyond the scope of this article, but if you want to learn more, these resources are a good place to start:
+Details of HTTPS, TLS, and SSL are beyond the scope of this article, but if you want to learn more, the following resources are a good place to start:

 * [Wikipedia HTTPS](https://en.wikipedia.org/wiki/HTTPS)
 * [Wikipedia TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)